Symmetry and Self-Bound Droplets in Dipolar Molecular Gases: Interaction

 where $\theta$ is the angle between $\br$ and the $z$ axis, and $\phi$ is the angle between $\brho = (x,y)$ and the $x$ axis.
 The first dipolar interaction term is the usual $\phi$ independent term $Y_2^0$ with relative dipole interaction strength $\epsilon_0$ \footnote{Not to be confused with the vacuum permittivity.}, and the second $Y_2^2+Y_2^{-2}$ term depends on both $\theta$ and $\phi$, with relative dipole interaction strength $\epsilon_2\propto\sin2\xi$.
-As a wide range of positive and negative dipolar interactions is possible experimentally \cite{Yuan2025a,Zhang2025b}, we allow for positive, zero, and negative values of $\epsilon_0$ and $\epsilon_2$.
-With no ellipticity of the microwave field, $\xi=0$ so that $\epsilon_2=0$, results are equivalent to those for dipolar atoms.
+The contribution from $Y_2^{\pm1}$ is generally small \cite{Karman2025a}.
+As a wide range of positive and negative dipolar interactions is possible experimentally \cite{Yuan2025a,Zhang2026a,Karman2025a}, we allow for positive, zero, and negative values of $\epsilon_0$ and $\epsilon_2$.
+With no ellipticity of the microwave field, $\xi=0$ so that $\epsilon_2=0$, results are equivalent to those for dipolar atoms when $\epsilon_0>0$ and anti-dipolar atoms when $\epsilon_0<0$.

 \emph{Symmetry--}

 The dependence of results on $(\epsilon_0,\epsilon_2)$ is via functions of $U(\br)$ which can be written